villaca13/WhetherWeather202501/README.md

 ---

 ## Features
-- 7 html pages :  Home, About, instructions, settings, pricing and contact.
+- 3 html pages :  Dashboard, City focus and Settings.
-- Responsive design for desktop.
-- website to present and show intructions on how to play the Bouncing ball game and to use its features.
-- Flexbox for navigation
--NEWWWW
-- 7 days forecast
+- Navigation bar/burger (Bulma framework)

+- WEBSITE pages and functions below:
+---Dashboard
-- start at dashboar , click on the city you want and see city focus,
+----- 9 Cities available and click on the city card to go to city focus and see details about the weather
+---City Focus
+----- Hourly forecast for the next 6 or 12 hours from the current hour of the current day
+----- City location map embeded
-- on city focus, click on day you want and get more details about the date you want
+----- 7 Days forecast - Click on the day card to get more details about that specif day
-- preferences are save and loaded when the wwbsite is loaded. last seen city is loaded as well.
-Nav bar and Nav burger is implemented layouts, partials and templates are implemented
+----- Day weather details - it changes accordingly the day card you have clicked on.
+--- Settings
+----- Cities checkboxes: enable/disable a city which is shown on the dashboard page
+----- Preferences
+------- Show Map (Default: enabled): hide/show Embeded map on city focus
+------- Show 12 hours forecast ( Default: enabled ): if enabled show hourly forecast for the next 12 hours, otherwise it shows only 6 hours
+------- Show Rain (Default: enabled) : Show the rain preciptation probability on both hourly forecast and day weather details
+------- Show Feels Like (Default: enabled) : Show the max feels like temperature on both hourly forecast and day weather details
+------- Dark Theme (Default: enabled) : Select dark theme for the website, otherwise it is a light theme.

+- WEBSITE hidden functions below:
+--- CITIES selected on the settings page are stored in the local storage and loaded on the next access.
+--- PREFERENCES selected on the settings page are stored in the local storage and loaded on the next access.
+--- LAST SEEN CITY is saved in the local storage and loaded on the next access.
+--- DEFAULT CITY is the first one in the list.

 ---

 ## Technologies Used

-- **Frontend**: HTML, CSS, eleventy, Node
+- **Frontend**: HTML, Javascript, BULMA (CSS Framework), eleventy, Node, Nunjucks
 - **Backend**: Netlify for hosting
 - **Database**: Not Implemented
 - **API**: Not Implemented